-We will be subject to financial market risks, including changes in interest rates that may result in changes to our net investment income.
-In addition, U.S. and global capital markets and credit markets have experienced a higher level of stress due to the global COVID-19 pandemic, which has resulted in an increase in the level of volatility across such markets and a general decline in value of the securities that we hold.
-Because we expect to fund a portion of our investments with borrowings, our net investment income is expected to be affected by the difference between the rate at which we invest and the rate at which we borrow.
+We are subject to financial market risks, including changes in interest rates that may result in changes to our net investment income.
+In addition, U.S. and global capital markets and credit markets have experienced a higher level of stress due to the global COVID-19 pandemic, which has resulted in an increase in the level of market volatility.
+Because we fund a portion of our investments with borrowings, our net investment income is affected by the difference between the rate at which we invest and the rate at which we borrow.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
 In connection with the COVID-19 pandemic, the U.S. Federal Reserve and other central banks have reduced certain interest rates and LIBOR has decreased.
-In addition, in a prolonged low interest rate environment, the difference between the total interest expense incurred on interest bearing liabilities may be compressed, reducing our net interest income and potentially adversely affecting our operating results.
+In addition, in a prolonged low interest rate environment, the difference between the total interest income earned on interest earning assets and the total interest expense incurred on interest bearing liabilities may be compressed, reducing our net interest income and potentially adversely affecting our operating results.

-As of March 31, 2021, 97.10% of the loans held in our investment portfolio had floating interest rates and 2.90% of loans held in our investment portfolio had fixed interest rates.
+As of June 30, 2021, 97.22% of the loans held in our investment portfolio had floating interest rates and 2.78% of loans held in our investment portfolio had fixed interest rates.
 Interest rates on the loans held within our portfolio of investments are typically based on floating LIBOR, with many of these assets also having a LIBOR floor.
-Additionally, borrowings under the SPV I Financing Facility are subject to floating interest rates and as of March 31, 2021 are paid based on a daily LIBOR, plus 2.50% per annum, borrowings under the SPV II Financing Facility bear interest at a rate of one-month LIBOR plus 2.50% per annum and borrowings under the Subscription Facility bear interest at a rate of LIBOR plus 1.75% per annum.
+Additionally, borrowings under the SPV I Financing Facility are subject to floating interest rates and as of June 30, 2021 are paid based on a daily LIBOR plus 2.50% per annum.
+Borrowings under the SPV II Financing Facility bear interest at a rate of one-month LIBOR plus 2.50% per annum.
+Borrowings under the Subscription Facility bear interest at a rate of LIBOR plus 1.75% per annum.

 The following table estimates the potential changes in net cash flow generated from interest income and expenses, should interest rates increase by 100, 200 or 300 basis points, or decrease by 25 basis points.
-Interest income is calculated as revenue from interest generated from our portfolio of investments held on March 31, 2021.
-Interest expense is calculated based on the terms of the Financing Facilities and Subscription Facility, using the outstanding balance as of March 31, 2021.
-Interest expense on the Financing Facilities and Subscription Facility is calculated using the interest rate as of March 31, 2021, adjusted for the impact of hypothetical changes in rates, as shown below.
-The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of March 31, 2021.
-These hypothetical calculations are based on a model of the investments in our portfolio, held as of March 31, 2021, and are only adjusted for assumed changes in the underlying base interest rates.
+Interest income is calculated as revenue from interest generated from our portfolio of investments held on June 30, 2021.
+Interest expense is calculated based on the terms of the Financing Facilities and Subscription Facility, using the outstanding balance as of June 30, 2021.
+Interest expense on the Financing Facilities and Subscription Facility is calculated using the interest rate as of June 30, 2021, adjusted for the impact of hypothetical changes in rates, as shown below.
+The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of June 30, 2021.
+These hypothetical calculations are based on a model of the investments in our portfolio, held as of June 30, 2021, adjusted for assumed changes in the underlying base interest rates.